Former Israeli commander says Hamas hostage-taking changes the game, as families search missing for loved ones

 "I spoke to him in the morning, around eight or nine in the morning, and since then, nothing," Albini told CBS News.
 "He was staying at a friend's house.
 The friend told him not to go out, to lock all the doors and windows and stay there.
 And that's the last time that they talked.
 The friend was not at home."

-On Sunday, the number of those unaccounted for or taken hostage by Hamas was still unclear, but there were U.S. nationals among those missing, including 23-year-old Israeli-American Hersh Goldberg-Polin, who lives with his family in Jerusalem but was born in California.
+Israel's Government Press Office on Sunday said over 100 people had been taken hostage by Hamas.
+U.S. nationals were among those missing, including 23-year-old Israeli-American Hersh Goldberg-Polin, who lives with his family in Jerusalem but was born in California.

 He was among dozens of people attending a late-night rave in the desert of southern Israel, not far from the Gaza border, when Hamas militants stormed the site.